open-metadata/OpenMetadata/openmetadata-docs/content/deployment/backup-restore-metadata.md

 ### Uploading to Azure Blob

-To run this, make sure to have loginn Azure CLI as environment variables with permissions to the Blob that you'd like to point to.
+To run this, make sure to have Azure CLI configured with permissions to the Blob that you'd like to point to.
 Afterwards, we can just use `--upload <account_url> <container> <folder>` to have the CLI upload the file.
 In this case, you'll get both the local dump file and the one in the cloud.